Anthony Stewart (footballer): Career

+Wycombe Wanderers

 Stewart came through Wycombe Wanderers's youth system and was awarded his first professional contract in 2011.

 He made his Football League debut against Preston North End on 14 January 2012, playing the full match.
 Following this he featured among the substitutes before getting his next appearance with a start away to Stevenage.
 He then followed this with a home debut in the 1–1 draw with Carlisle.
 His emergence as a first team player coincided with reported interested from fellow League One sides Charlton, Colchester and Stevenage.

+Crewe Alexandra

-Stewart joined Crewe Alexandra on loan in November 2014.
+Stewart initially joined Crewe Alexandra on loan in November 2014.
 In January 2015, he signed a short-term contract to the end of the season at Crewe, with Wycombe receiving a small fee.

+Return to Wycombe

 On 26 June 2015, having been released by Crewe at the end of the 2014–15 season, Stewart rejoined Wycombe Wanderers on a two-year deal.
 On 13 July 2020, Stewart scored the first goal for Wycombe Wanderers as they won the EFL League One playoff final against Oxford United at Wembley Stadium.

+Aberdeen

-On 22 June 2022, Stewart signed a pre-contract with Scottish Premiership club Aberdeen on a 2 year deal.
-On 8 July 2022, Aberdeen manager Jim Goodwin announced that Stewart would serve as the club’s captain, taking over from Joe Lewis, with teammate Ross McCrorie serving as vice captain.
+On 22 June 2022, Stewart signed a pre-contract with Scottish Premiership club Aberdeen on a two-year deal.
+On 8 July 2022, Aberdeen manager Jim Goodwin announced that Stewart would serve as the club's captain, taking over from Joe Lewis, with teammate Ross McCrorie serving as vice captain.

+In January 2023 he joined League One club Milton Keynes Dons until the end of the season.
+He made his first appearance for the club against former team Wycombe Wanderers.

+He was released by Aberdeen upon the expiry of his contract at the end of the 2023–24 season.

+Ebbsfleet United

+On 30 September 2024, Stewart signed for National League club Ebbsfleet United.

+Kettering Town

+On 30 September 2025, Stewart joined Southern League Premier Division Central club Kettering Town.

+Peterborough Sports

+On 1 November 2025, Stewart joined National League North club Peterborough Sports.